 It is located in the center of the forehead, just above the eyebrow level.
 The Third Eye is associated with intuition, wisdom, and spiritual insight.

-Applying firm pressure to the Third Eye point is believed to stimulate and activate this chakra, which can help to relieve stress, anxiety, and tension in the body and mind.
+Applying firm pressure to the Third Eye point stimulates and activates this chakra, which can help relieve stress, anxiety, and tension in the body and mind.

 2. The Heavenly Gate Point